A love-triangle and a brand

 Colourful and cute, with tickly little feathers.

-(And Toni. 😬)
+(And Teri. 😬)

-"Hey, Cory!"
+"Hey, Cody!"
 I called—coolly delivered, I thought.

 I charmingly waved (awkwardly flapped) the feather duster at his face…